salvillalon45/SPGISummer2018-LegacyRepository/README.md

 ## Python NLTK Directory
 #### In This Project...
 - During Week 8 - 10, my manager wanted me to learn more about the field of Natural Language Processing.
 He himself was still learning as well so it was a learning experience for both us.
 I was learning many methods that are used to analyze text.
 You can find all the things I did inside the directory.
-[I made a separate repository for this project] (https://github.cicd.spglobal.com/salvador-villalon/python-nlp) I recommend reading the readme first.

 - **python_nltk directory**
   - This directory contains everything I used for this project